mitmproxy/pdoc/examples/mkdocs/README.md

 This is an example showing how to use pdoc with [mkdocs](https://www.mkdocs.org).
 Run `./make.py` to generate the API documentation and then `mkdocs serve` to view this website!

+## Alternatives

+[mkdocstrings](https://mkdocstrings.github.io/) is a great alternative to pdoc if you are in the mkdocs ecosystem anyways.

 ## Implementation

 The main trick is that we define a custom `frame.html.jinja2` template to